Brazier Fine Art "Oil Painters of America East/Southeast Regional Juried Exhibition of Traditional Oils." Through Oct. 5. 3401 W. Cary St. 359-2787.

 Hand Workshop Art Center "Pushing Paper: Prints & Artist Books from Pyramid Atlantic," features diverse works by 50 artists from around the globe.
 Through Oct.
 27. 1812 W. Main St. 353-0094, ext.
 17.

 Lora Robins Gallery "Celebrating the 25th Anniversary of the Lora Robins Gallery of Design from Nature."
 Through Oct.
-27. "Structures of Nature" features nature-inspired photographs by the late Andreas Feininger.
+27. "Heads or Tails: Ancient Coins from the Permanent Collection," features a small selection of Greek, Roman and Byzantine coins from the Lora Robins Gallery of Design from Nature.
+The coins include common themes, and this is the first time the coins have been exhibited as a group.
+Through Feb.
+2, 2003.
+"Structures of Nature" features nature-inspired photographs by the late Andreas Feininger.
 Through May 15, 2003.
 289-8276.

-Marsh Art Gallery "UR Semi-Annual Exhibition" features a range of student works by art students from the spring 2002 semester.
-Through Sept.
-15. "Going with the Flow" features prints by Pat Steir, who is known for her unique gestural style that sometimes resembles waterfalls.
+Marsh Art Gallery "Adolph Gottlieb: Monotypes" features 40 monotypes created by Adolph Gottlieb during the last months of his life.
+Through Dec.
+8. "Going with the Flow" features prints by Pat Steir, who is known for her unique gestural style that sometimes resembles waterfalls.
 Through Dec.
 15. University of Richmond, Marsh Art Gallery.
 289-1894.

 Reynolds Gallery "Equations Currents Chariots," features the complex abstract paintings of Richmond artist Stephen Clark.
 Through Oct.
 5. 1514 W. Main St. 355-6553.